-Gender disparity in education has usually been seen as disadvantaging girls.
-Although this continues to be the case in many places, the phenomenon of boys' underachievement — both in terms of participation and performance — has also become an issue in a number of countries.
+The phenomenon of boys' underachievement in education — both in terms of participation and performance — has become an issue in a number of countries.

-For the Commonwealth Member States in the Caribbean, boys’ academic underperformance and high dropout rates are a matter of great concern.
+Boys’ academic underperformance, high dropout rates and low secondary to tertiary transition are a matter of great concern.
 COL’s Strategic Plan 2015–2021 places particular emphasis on addressing this gender issue.

-One of the major changes since 2006 documented in the upcoming report is that boys’ underperformance tends to arise where there is gender parity in education.
-As countries move towards greater gender parity in school participation, boys’ underperformance is being noticed more and more, and tends to be concentrated in literacy more than in any other learning area.
+A follow up report completed in 2017 documented the major changes since 2006.
+The report found that boys’ underperformance tends to arise where there is gender parity in education.
+As countries move towards greater gender parity in school participation, boys’ underperformance is being noticed more and more, and tends to be concentrated in literacy.

 The report includes a range of recommendations, which include: